- Dean Emeritus of the Darden School of Business at the University of Virginia

 - Jobs and Economy

 As a financial economist, Bruner is best known for his research on mergers and acquisitions, corporate finance and financial panics.
-His books Deals from Helland Applied Mergers and Acquisitions have helped numerous practitioners and students toward successful transactions.
+His books Deals from Hell and Applied Mergers and Acquisitions have helped numerous practitioners and students toward successful transactions.
 His book published in 2008, The Panic of 1907: Lessons Learned From the Market's Perfect Storm, with Sean D. Carr, attracted wide attention for its discussion of the underpinnings of financial crises.
 In 2011, Bruner led a global task force of deans for the Association to Advance Collegiate Schools of Business that produced a comprehensive review of global management education.
 The resulting book-length report, The Globalization of Management Education, urged educational leaders to rise to the challenges of globalization.
-He is the author and co-author of over 300 teaching case studies and of Case Studies in Finance, now in its seventh edition.
-He comments on life, business and current events in his blog.
-He also tweets regularly on his Twitter account.
+He is the author and co-author of more than 300 teaching case studies and of Case Studies in Finance, now in its eighth edition.
+He comments on life, business, and current events in his blog.

-A native of Chicago, Bruner received a B.A. from Yale University in 1971 and MBA and DBA degrees from Harvard University in 1974 and 1982, respectively.
-Bruner served as a loan officer and investment analyst for First Chicago Corporation from 1974 to 1977.
-Bruner and his wife, Bobbie, have two sons.
+A native of Chicago, Bruner received a BA degree from Yale University in 1971 and MBA and DBA degrees from Harvard University in 1974 and 1982, respectively.

 For more information and copies of his papers and essays, visit his website.